polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 Consensus algorithms are generally concerned with ensuring two properties:

-- **safety** - indicating that all honest nodes eventually agreed on the state of the chain
+- _Safety_ - indicating that all honest nodes eventually agreed on the state of the chain
-- **liveness** - indicating the ability of the chain to keep progressing
+- _Liveness_ - indicating the ability of the chain to keep progressing

 For detailed information about the consensus strategies of the [Polkadot network](#polkadot-network), see the [Polkadot Consensus](https://polkadot.network/polkadot-consensus-part-1-introduction/){target=\_blank} blog series.